jieter/django-tables2/docs/index.rst

     >>> table = Example(data)
     >>> table.as_html()
     u'<table><thead><tr><th>Normal</th><th>Angry</th></tr></thead><tbody><tr><td>May I have some food?</td><td>GIVE ME THE FOOD NOW!</td></tr><tr><td>Hello!</td><td>WHAT ARE YOU LOOKING AT?</td></tr></tbody></table>\n'

+See :ref:`table.render_foo` for a list of arguments that can be accepted.

 Which, when displayed in a browser, would look something like this: